-In pursuit of our mission to deliver on the promise of mRNA science to create a new generation of transformative medicines for patients, we have scaled our operations, invested in research and building out our manufacturing and commercial capabilities, and hired top-tier talent.
-As we continue to mature, we believe it is important to develop long-term programs that underscore our commitment to corporate social responsibility.
-Please refer to the "Responsibility" section of our website, which can be found at www.modernatx.com, as well as our proxy statement related to our 2022 Annual Meeting of Stockholders that we will file with the SEC, for a description of some of the measures we have taken to support our commitment to corporate social responsibility.
+As we pursue our mission to deliver the greatest possible impact to people through mRNA medicines, we have developed a corporate social responsibility (CSR) program that demonstrates our commitment to patients, employees, the environment and local communities.
+Our CSR framework consists of five key focus areas: medicines for patients, community, governance and ethics, employees and environment.
+Please refer to our 2021 ESG Report under the "Responsibility-Corporate policies" section of our website, which can be found at www.modernatx.com/responsibility/corporate-policies, as well as our proxy statement related to our 2023 Annual Meeting of Stockholders that we will file with the SEC, for a description of some of the measures we have taken to progress our commitment to corporate social responsibility.